Parmin/training/agendas/MongoDB_AdvancedDataModeling_Training_Agenda.md

 ### Exercise: Application Schema Design

-* Based on the low-level designs developed in the previous exercise, each student group will design the following for their application.
+Building on the work from the previous exercise, each student group will extend their application designs.

-  * Query patterns
+* Consider query patterns
-  * Schema
+* Design a schema
-  * Indexes
+* Design indexes
 * Share and discuss results

 ### Schema Design Cases Studies